leloykun/leloykun.github.io/content/ponder/steepest-descent-crit-bz/index.md

 | Muon      | $\| \cdot \|_{2 \to 2}$            | $\| \cdot \|_{\text{nuc}}$ |
 | SOAP      | $\| \cdot \|_{2 \to 2}$ (adaptive) | $\| \cdot \|_{\text{nuc}}$ |

 We can then use the following JAX code to estimate the $D$-smoothness for steepest descent under various norms.
-Empirically, $D$ is typically close to $1$ for SignSGD/AdamW and Muon/SOAP even for high-dimensional weight matrices.
+Empirically, $D$ scales with width as $O(1)$ for SignSGD/AdamW and Muon/SOAP even for high-dimensional weight matrices, indicating that the critical batch size do not depend on the width and chosen norm.

 ```python
 import jax